zach-col/log_analysis/README.md

 SELECT CAST(time AS DATE), COUNT(*)</br>
 FROM log</br>
 GROUP BY CAST(time AS DATE);</br>
+6.5 to exit the database press ctrl + z
 7 run the command $ python data.py</br>
 8 this will show the results of query's</br>